One of the most important thing in a good photo is the focus.

-In the Nikon world there is also the 3D-tracking.
-In conjunction with AF-C it gives the best focus tracking method for subject moving in all the directions.
+In the Nikon world, there is also the 3D-tracking.
+In conjunction with AF-C it gives the best focus tracking method for a subject moving in all the directions.

 You now know that in single servo AF mode (AF-S) the focus distance is locked as soon as the camera has acquired focus, allowing you to recompose the picture, if required, before releasing the shutter (provided the shutter release remains half-pressed).

 In continuous-servo mode (AF-C) the focus distance is adjusted constantly while the shutter release is held down halfway, so the lens is focused on whatever part of the scene is covered by the selected AF point.

 If you need to recompose the photo, AF-C alone can complicate things and you may go out of focus and make a blurred photo.

 An alternative and popular technique is to use the AF-L function, which decouples the activation of the AF system from the shutter release button.

 Some camera models as the Nikon D600 have a dedicated AF-L button, while others require the AF-L function to be assigned to one of its other external buttons, via the appropriate item in the camera’s menu system.

 The AF-L button, or the button with the assigned AF-L function, acts essentially as an on/off switch for autofocus

 - press and hold it down to lock the focus distance (AF-C stops working).